Working Time and Contractual Holiday - the cases and the law in a nutshell

 Varying notice requirements

-- A relevant agreement (see above) can vary the notice requirements for statutory holiday
+- A relevant agreement (see Basic entitlement to holiday bullet points above) can vary the notice requirements for statutory holiday

 - A relevant agreement may set out other conditions for taking holiday (e.g. seeking line manager’s consent)